monolyth-php/reroute/README.md

 > Note that Reroute matches _parts_ of URLs, hence the fact that your defined
 > route starts with `/` doesn't have any special meaning.

-`when` returns a new Router with the specified URL as its "base" (the first constructor argument).
-For nested routers (see below), this includes the base for _all_ parent routers.
+`when` returns a new `State` as a response to the specified URL.
+This includes all URL parts from parents in nested routers (see below).
 Schematically:

 ```php
 <?php